 3. What does a CoP look like?

 The CoP may be virtual (on-line) or in person, and may include up to 15 participants.
-Typically, the CoP is led by a local coordinator/chair (or co-chairs) and is developed to explore a particular core competency area (micro-credential) identified by the CEP Credentialing Program.
+Typically, the CoP is led by a facilitator (or co-facilitators) and is developed to explore a particular core practice area of higher education community engagement and aligned with key competencies associated with the CEP Credentialing Program.
 We recommend that CoPs meet a minimum of six times, and that meetings be approximately 90 minutes in length and take place in person or over a reliable web video conference service (e.g., Zoom).

 During CoP meetings, participants may:

-- Discuss in detail the key competencies related to the micro-credential area and how they pertain to aspects of their work
+- Discuss in detail the key competencies related to the credential area and how they pertain to aspects of their work

 - Share principles, theories, or models related to the key competencies and discuss how they play out in their work